DSR-relativistic spacetime picture and the phenomenology of Planck-scale-modified time dilation: Summary and Outlook

 \section{Summary and Outlook}

 In this paper, we investigated the time dilation effect within theories characterized by a Planck-scale modified dispersion relation of the form \eqref{GAC1}.
-Having observed that previous proposals, described by Eq.~\eqref{GAC2} and derived independently in \cite{heuristic} and \cite{fins1}, are consistent neither with standard Lorentz-invariance violation (LIV) scenarios nor with DSR scenarios, we derived the time dilation effect within a fully DSR-relativistic model compatible with the dispersion relation \eqref{GAC1}.
-To accomplish this task, we needed to derive some properties of a DSR spacetime picture, which were not available in the literature.
+Having observed that previous proposals, described by Eq.~\eqref{GAC2} and derived independently in \cite{heuristic} and \cite{fins1}, are consistent neither with standard Lorentz-invariance violation scenarios nor with DSR scenarios, we derived the time dilation effect within a fully DSR-relativistic model compatible with the dispersion relation \eqref{GAC1}, and adopting standard ({\it i.e.}\ trivial) Poisson brackets among spacetime coordinates.
 We derived the finite boost transformations on all phase-space variables and to all orders in the deformation parameter.
-We showed that free particle worldlines are fully covariant under these boost transformations, generalizing previous results obtained at the first order in the deformation parameter, and we identified the covariant spacetime metric.
-These results provide the ingredients needed to compute the time dilation factor, encoded in Eq.\eqref{time dilation formula in energy}.
+We showed that free particle worldlines are fully covariant under these boost transformations, generalizing previous results obtained at first order in the deformation parameter, and we identified the covariant spacetime metric.
+These results provide the ingredients needed to compute the time dilation effect, encoded in Eq.\eqref{time dilation formula in energy}.
 Having obtained a formula valid to all orders in the deformation parameter, we could verify that the associated dilation factor $\gamma_{dsr}$ is well-defined and monotonous for all boosts.
 This is in contrast with other descriptions of time dilation beyond special relativity, encoded in Eq.~\eqref{GAC2}, as discussed in Section \ref{sec:preliminaries}.
 This qualitative difference translates into different phenomenological implications.
-For a high-energy particle with energy $\epsilon$ and mass $M$, such that $|\ell|^{-1}\gg \epsilon\gg M$, our formula \eqref{time dilation formula in energy} predicts a time dilation factor